AElfProject/aelf-docs/docs/resources/whitepaper-2/ai-integration-points-in-the-aelf-ecosystem/developer-and-user-experience/index.md

 ### User Experience Improvement

-AI-powered chatbots can dramatically improve user experience by offering instant support and personalized assistance.
+AI-powered chatbots can dramatically improve user experience by offering instant support and personalised assistance.
 For instance, users new to the aelf ecosystem often have questions about setting up wallets, conducting transactions, or understanding blockchain features. aelf has partnered with an industry leading strategic partner, [Chaingpt](https://www.chaingpt.org), to develop an AI chatbot that can provide 24/7 support, answering frequently asked questions, guiding users through processes step-by-step, and troubleshooting issues in real-time.
 This immediate assistance reduces frustration and enhances user satisfaction.
 This is commonplace in traditional businesses such as major banks like Bank of America that have implemented AI chatbots like [Erica](https://promotions.bankofamerica.com/digitalbanking/mobilebanking/erica) to assist customers with everyday banking needs, providing transaction histories, sending alerts, and offering financial advice.
 Similarly, an AI chatbot on aelf can help users navigate the platform more efficiently, providing information about token balances, transaction statuses, and smart contract functionalities.

-AI chatbots can also enhance personalized user engagement on the aelf platform.
-By analyzing user behavior and preferences, chatbots can offer tailored recommendations, such as suggesting new dApps or features that might interest the user.
-This personalized interaction can increase user engagement and retention, making the platform more attractive to both new and existing users.
+AI chatbots can also enhance personalised user engagement on the aelf platform.
+By analysing user behaviour and preferences, chatbots can offer tailored recommendations, such as suggesting new dApps or features that might interest the user.
+This personalised interaction can increase user engagement and retention, making the platform more attractive to both new and existing users.
 This is commonly done in e-commerce platforms like [Amazon](https://aws.amazon.com/lex/) that use AI chatbots to recommend products based on user browsing history and past purchases.
 Applying this to aelf, the chatbot could recommend specific dApps or new blockchain features based on the user’s activity, thus enhancing the user’s interaction with the platform

 ### Developer Experience Enhancement